Huegoxaga/notes/theory/networking.md

 - It has the ability to assign source and destination mac address according to the source and destination ip addresses if the IP addresses are from different sub networks.
 - router is the only way for traffic goes in and out. it is the gateway and has a routing table.
 - It works at layer three.
 - Cyclic Redundancy Check(CRC) is the hash value attached to the beginning of the frame for error checking process before data is out and in the LAN.
-It is the job for routers.
+It is the job for routers to apply the hash algorithm and check if the hash value matches.
 - Network Address Translation(NAT) is a router features that auto translate LAN IP and WAN IP address according to port number.
 In order to let private IPs share a common public IP because the number of public IPs are limited.
 - Port Forwarding is an application of NAT that redirects a communication request from one address and port number combination to another while the packets are traversing a network gateway, such as a router or firewall.
   - It is commonly used for remote desktop connection using port number 3389.
+- Cisco uses CEF Enhanced semi-hardware and semi-software structure to improve performance.
+- Router uses software to control routing.
+  - Routing can be static, the router make routing based on memorized rules.
+  - Dynamic routing, the router make routing by itself.
+- Dynamic routing have the following categories.
+  - Internal Gateway Protocol - Used in LAN
+    - RIP - routing based on distance, it belonds to distance vector type
+      - RIP has two version `RIPv1` and `RIPv2`.
+Compared to the second version, the first version does not have supports VLSM(classless IP), authentication, and multicast.
+      - It has for timer:
+        1. update timer - the time interval for sending info about routes.
+        2. flush timer - starts once no info is received about a route
+        3. holddown timer - starts when invalid timer ran out.
+        4. invalid timer - starts once no info is received about a route
+      - It uses a hoop count that updated every 30 seconds to determine the distance.
+      - When a connection is lost due to the delayed infomation, the router might still thinks there is a connection then devices lie to each other.
+This is called counting to infinity.
+    - OSPF - routing based on speed, it belongs to link state type
+    - EIGRP - combines the best of RIP and OSPF, Used by Cisco devices.
+  - External Gateway Protocol - Used in WAN
+    - BGP
+    - EGP

 ### Firewall